asimpleenigma/MultiLayeredAdaline/README.md

               This is false by default.

     Methods:
+        ''train''  Adjusts weights
+            'tolerance' is acceptable mean square error.
+            'goal' is acceptable portion classified correctly (classifying only)

+        ''Evaluate''
+            Takes input values in an array or list, and returns output values in an array.
+                If inhibit_classify, the returned outputs will not be put thru the step function, even if self._classify==True.

  TrainingData is a class to store data to be passed to the 'train' method.
      ''training_data'' the inputs to be trained on and their corresponding desired outputs. must be: 3-tuple; (title, inputs, outputs).
-                  Where inputs and outputs are 2-D arrays.
+                  Where inputs and outputs are 2-D arrays where rows = number of input vectors to evaluate, columns = number of input/output nodes.